BillJr99/BillJr99.github.io/_posts/2022-05-18-remakelearningday.md

 \[[^5]\]

-### Democratizing Medical IoT: The VarIOT Platform at Drexel University
+### The Internet-of-Things (IoT): Analyzing Live Medical and Environmental Sensors with the VarIOT Platform at Drexel University

 ## Careers and Skills